 Each year, Loyola's Diversity Reading Group program offers a range of great reading opportunities in the month of October designed to invite every member of the University community into shared conversation about diversity and inclusion.
 The goal is to come together across campuses, in our offices, and around lunch tables to talk about change, difference, and our own experiences.
 A wrap-up luncheon will bring us together in fellowship and to share plans to continue the conversation.
 This year, the program is partnering with other efforts to engage Loyola's community around matters of racial justice, campus sexual violence, immigration, and sustainability and global inequality.
-The goal is deepened and sustained conversation.
+The goal is deepened and sustained conversation across campus.

 Citizen, by Claudia Rankine

 An award-winning meditation on the experience of race in America from an acclaimed poet.
 More info on the book.

 Moderated by Jean Lee Cole & Candra Healy

 October 5, 12, 19

 In partnership with Loyola's 2016 MLK Convocation, Jan 18 @ 5 pm